linux-system-roles/ha_cluster/README.md

 * `sbd_devices` (optional) - Devices to use for exchanging SBD messages and for monitoring.
 Defaults to empty list if not set.
 * `attributes` (optional) - List of sets of Pacemaker node attributes for the node.
-Currently, no more than one set for each node is supported.
+Currently, only one set is supported, so the first set is used and the rest are ignored.

 You may take a look at examples: